Heirs of Alexandria series: The Church

 Most priests and Sisters of the Petrine branch of the Church are trained as magicians in the Vatican or Alexandria.
 They are typically trained in scrying, healing, and protection, though a number of them have taken up combative magic.
 The Order of Hypatia is a dedicated group of Petrine priests and Sisters who use magic to heal and protect.

 In the Pauline branch, only the Servants of the Holy Trinity are allowed to use magic (a fact which does not stop the Emperor from seeking a second opinion), and all forms of magic not sanctioned by them is heretical.

 Strega

 The Strega are magic-users and traditional witches who typically serve a higher purpose.
 In Venice, the Strega are welcomed, and about a third of the students at the Accademia are Strega or have Strega leanings.
 The Strega are led by a Grand Master, who is usually a Grimas (one who has mastered all three branches of Stregheria).

 Others

 The darker sides of magic are usually the antagonists of the series.
 The demon Chernobog, for instance, is the main villain, and his magical minions are the source of Venice's troubles.
 In This Rough Magic, King Emeric of Hungary is a witch, and a sect of sorceresses are the most powerful antagonists (their leader is the infamous Elizabeth Bartholdy).
-In A Mankind Witch, it is revealed that female Trolls have powerful magic.
+In A Mankind Witch, female Trolls and Alfar are shown to have powerful magic.